 Special features:

-It is possible to apply for an EAD in exceptional cases if the spouses (with H-1B status) are already in ongoing immigration status adjustment proceedings (Green Card Procedure) are located.
+It is possible to apply for an EAD in exceptional cases if the spouses (with H-1B status) are already in ongoing immigration status adjustment proceedings (Green Card Procedure).

 There is no blanket solution for individuals whose H-1B petition could not be considered by USCIS.